tencentyun/intlcloud-documents/product/开发者工具/SDK/Net SDK_intl.md

 ### Installation via NuGet (Recommended)

-1. Install using the command line `dotnet add package TencentCloudSDK --version 3.0.0`.
+1. Install using the command line `dotnet add package TencentCloudSDKIntl --version 3.0.0`.
 Please go to the [NuGet](https://www.nuget.org/packages/TencentCloudSDK/) page to get additional information.
 2. Add the package via Visual Studio.

-### Installing via Source Package
-Go to the [Github code hosting page](https://github.com/tencentcloud/tencentcloud-sdk-dotnet) or [quick download page](https://tencentcloud-sdk-1253896243.file.myqcloud.com/tencentcloud-sdk-dotnet/tencentcloud-sdk-dotnet.zip) to download the latest code, decompress and install it in your working directory and then open it with Visual Studio 2017 for compiling.

 ## Example
 Each API has a corresponding request structure and a response structure.
 For example, the DescribeInstances API for querying CVM instance list has a corresponding request structure DescribeInstancesRequest and a response structure DescribeInstancesResponse.